Color Classifier vTool#

 - In the Recipe Management pane in the vTool Settings area, click Open Settings or double-click the vTool.

-The Color Classifier dialog opens.
+The Color Classifier Basic dialog opens.

-- Take a teaching image.
+- Capture or open a teaching image.

-You can either use the Single Shot button to grab a live image or click the Open Image button to open an existing image.
+Either use the Single Shot button to grab a live image or click the Open Image button to open an existing image.

 - Use the pens to mark the region of desired color in the image.
 To correct the region, you can use the eraser or delete it completely.